ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 	Links on this page may not point to the most recent versions of modules.
 We will update them when we can.

-* Version 2.10.0 of ansible-core changed the default mode of file-based tasks to ``0o600 & ~umask`` when the user did not specify a ``mode`` parameter on file-based tasks.
+* Version 2.10.0 of ansible-base changed the default mode of file-based tasks to ``0o600 & ~umask`` when the user did not specify a ``mode`` parameter on file-based tasks.
 This was in response to a CVE report which we have reconsidered.
 As a result, the mode change has been reverted in 2.10.1, and mode will now default to ``0o666 & ~umask`` as in previous versions of Ansible.
 * If you changed any tasks to specify less restrictive permissions while using 2.10.0, those changes will be unnecessary (but will do no harm) in 2.10.1.
 * To avoid the issue raised in CVE-2020-1736, specify a ``mode`` parameter in all file-based tasks that accept it.